mmeyer2k/harpocrates/README.md

 ## Features
 - The most secure options are chosen by default
+- Separate key derivation for HMAC and AES
 - Message authenticity is verified before decryption by comparing SHA-256 hashes
-- Strongly random initialization vectors are generated
+- Uses strongly random initialization vectors
-- Optional key hardening to prevent brute force attacks
+- Configurable key hardening to prevent brute force attacks
-- Hardening parameter is stream encrypted added to ciphertext
-- DoS attacks against the password cost value are prevented by the checksum step
-- API consumes and produces only strings

 ## Using Harpocrates